GuipengXu/MA-MRS/README.md

 # DA-MRS

 This repository contains our implementations for Denoising and Aligning Multi-modal Recommender System.
-We provide dataset processing methods, detailed implementation methods, and running logs for all experiments.

 ### Folder structure

-- data: Recommendation datasets used in our experiments.
+- data: The public links to download the datasets and dataset preprocessing methods.
+- log_files: The log files to quickly reproduce the reported results.
 - src: The implementation of DA-MRS and its baselines on Amazon Baby, Sports and Clothing.
-- src_ablation_log:  The running logs for the ablation studies.
 - src_cold_start: The Implementation of DA-MRS on the cold-start user testing experiment.
-- src_parameter: The running logs for the parameter experiments.
 - src_tiktok: The implementation of DA-MRS+LightGCN and its baselines on TikTok dataset.
-- src_visualization: The visualization of DA-MRS.
+- visualization: The visualization of DA-MRS+LightGCN and LightGCN.